HN Maintenance Engineering Bundle (Pearson)

 U30 Operations and Plant Management

-The aims of this unit are to develop learners’ knowledge of the engineering fundamentals that augment the design and operation of plant engineering systems, and to furnish them with the tools and techniques to maintain technological equipment.
+The aims of this unit are to develop students’ knowledge of the engineering fundamentals that augment the design and operation of plant engineering systems, and to furnish them with the tools and techniques to maintain technological equipment.

-On successful completion of this unit, learners will be able to describe the fundaments that underpin the operation of the systems they deal with on a daily basis and apply these fundamentals to the successful maintenance of these systems.
+On successful completion of this unit, students will be able to describe the fundaments that underpin the operation of the systems they deal with on a daily basis and apply these fundamentals to the successful maintenance of these systems.

-By the end of this unit learners will be able to:
+By the end of this unit students will be able to:

 1. Analyse fundamental thermodynamic systems and their properties.